Scenario-based Nonlinear Model Predictive Control for Building Heating Systems: Case study

 \subsubsection{Comparison between the SBMPC strategies with different number of scenarios}

 By analyzing the results of Table \ref{tab:totalCosts}, there does not seem to be a value for the number of scenarios that outperforms the other values, i.e.\ the performance does not seem to increase by increasing the number of scenarios.
 In 2 out of 4 columns of Table \ref{tab:totalCosts}, the SBMPC-Mod-20 achieves the best performance among the SBMPC-Mod controllers and in the other two cases, a number of scenarios equal to respectively 10 and 40 appear to be better than the other values.
 Therefore, increasing the number of scenarios does not seem to directly lead to a decrease in the total cost.
-Similar conclusions can be drawn for the SBMPC-Lin case.
 This could be related to the fact that, while increasing the number of scenarios makes the system more robust to disturbances, it also makes the problem more complex to solve.
 Therefore, it might happen that, the larger the number of scenarios, more local minima exists, and the more likely it is that the solver converges to a suboptimal local minimum.
+Note that this issue does not affect the controllers with the linear model, as the problem solved in that case is a quadratic programming one; thus it is convex, and does not suffer from local minima issues.